Qian Zhi Fu: Vaishnavism-influenced period: 4th – 8th century CE

 In the aftermath of these conflicts, the Lavo—as successor of Tou Yuan under Dvaravati—engaged in further campaigns against Chenla to the southeast.
-Tatsuo Hoshino suggests that multiple kingdoms participated in these conflicts, including Cān Bàn and Zhū Jiāng, allied with Chenla, and other minor Siamese–Tai polities, including Si Thep's Qiān Zhī Fú or Gē Luó Shě Fēn, Xiū Luó Fēn, and Gān Bì, collectively commanding approximately 50,000 elite soldiers, potentially aligning with the faction offering strategic advantage.
+Tatsuo Hoshino suggests that multiple kingdoms participated in these conflicts, including Cān Bàn and Zhū Jiāng, allied with Chenla, and other minor Siamese–Tai polities, including Si Thep's Qiān Zhī Fú or Gē Luó Shě Fēn, Xiū Luó Fēn, and Gān Bì, whose forces the New Book of Tang puts at 20,000 warriors each for Śrī Canāśapura and Xiū Luó Fēn, 40,000 for the two together, and 5,000 for Gān Bì, and who might align with whichever patron was willing to reward them.
+The Cefu Yuangui entry for the fifth month of 665, which records a joint arrival of missions, describes Gē Luó Shě Fēn as lying in the southern part of the South Seas and connected on the east with Duoheluo (Dvaravati), names its king as Pujiayuemo and gives it an army of twenty thousand, and states that its envoy set out in 656 and reached China only in 665.
+The same entry places Xiū Luó Fēn in the northern part of the South Seas, with a city built of wood, Zhenla to the east and the sea to the south, and names its king as Shidamotipo.
 Some of these engagements may have coincided with early 10th-century conflicts between Lavo and its northern Monic sister kingdom, Haripuñjaya, which weakened Dvaravati and led to the eastern portion of Dvaravati being subordinated to Tambralinga and Angkor in the 10th and 11th centuries, respectively.